getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 expressionEnding(NumberLit),                       // NOT wrapped with numberEnding
 ```

-Implementation specifics:

-- `numberEnding(p)` returns an anonymous `and(...)`, not a
-  production.
-Like `expressionEnding`, the wrapper's structure
-  doesn't get a frame of its own.
-- The trailing `optional(DoublePeriod)` consumes an
+The trailing `optional(DoublePeriod)` consumes an
-  immediately-adjacent `..` token (no trivia between the
+immediately-adjacent `..` token (no trivia between the wrapped
-  wrapped production and the dots), emitting it as a
+production and the dots), emitting it as a `DoublePeriod` token
-  `DoublePeriod` token at the same depth as the wrapped
+at the same depth as the wrapped production.
-  production.
-- If the `..` isn't there, the `optional` rolls back without
-  consuming anything.
-The chars at the current position are
-  left for the next outer iteration.

 **Composition order.** `numberEnding(expressionEnding(p))` runs
 `expressionEnding`'s `-Digit` lookahead first (innermost), then
 `numberEnding`'s `..` check (outermost).
 Order matters: a `-`
 immediately following an integer is the start of the next
-expression's signed literal, not a binary op. `-2..-1` must
+expression's signed literal, not a binary op. `-2..-1` must lex
-lex as `NegativeIntegerLit(-2), DoublePeriod, NegativeIntegerLit(-1)`,
+as `NegativeIntegerLit(-2), DoublePeriod, NegativeIntegerLit(-1)`,
-not as `NegativeIntegerLit(-2), DoublePeriod, Hyphen, PositiveIntegerLit(1)`.
+not as `NegativeIntegerLit(-2), DoublePeriod, Hyphen,
-The inner `expressionEnding` declines (the next `-` is followed
+PositiveIntegerLit(1)`.
+The inner `expressionEnding` declines
-by a digit, but it's at the start of a range-RHS expression
+(the next `-` is followed by a digit, but it's at the start of a
-context — `expressionEnding` only consumes `-Digit` when there's
+range-RHS expression context — `expressionEnding` only consumes
-preceding trivia or the wrapped production's own emit-ending
-disposition warrants it, see §11).
-Then `numberEnding` consumes
+`-Digit` when there's preceding trivia).
+Then `numberEnding`
-the `..`, leaving the `-1` for a fresh `NegativeIntegerLit`
+consumes the `..`, leaving the `-1` for a fresh
-iteration.
+`NegativeIntegerLit` iteration.

 **Rationale.** This wrapper forces a third `.` in `5...` to
-surface as a separate `Period` token rather than getting
+surface as a separate `Period` token rather than being absorbed
-absorbed into a `TriplePeriod` by PEG longest-match.
-The only
+into a `TriplePeriod` by PEG longest-match.
+The only multi-dot
-multi-dot operator valid immediately after an integer is the
+operator valid immediately after an integer is the range op `..`,
-range op `..`, so when the user typos `...`, the lexer reports
+so when the user typos `...`, the lexer reports the syntactic
-the syntactic error at the third `.` (good diagnostic) rather
+error at the third `.` rather than silently committing to a
-than silently committing to a meaningless `TriplePeriod`.
+meaningless `TriplePeriod`.

 **Scope.** Applies to `IntegerLit` (both `PositiveIntegerLit`
 and `NegativeIntegerLit`). `NumberLit` (decimal source-level
 numbers) is wrapped with just `expressionEnding`, not
 `numberEnding`.
-This is intentional: applying `numberEnding` to
+Applying `numberEnding` to `NumberLit` would
-`NumberLit` would produce a `DoublePeriod + Period` shape for
+produce a `DoublePeriod + Period` shape for `12.5...` that
-`12.5...` that doesn't represent any coherent Foi reading.
+doesn't represent any coherent Foi reading.
+Leaving it unwrapped
-Leaving it unwrapped yields `TriplePeriod` (PEG longest-match),
+yields `TriplePeriod` (PEG longest-match), which parses
-which parses naturally as "decimal + spread" when surrounded by
+naturally as "decimal + spread" when surrounded by appropriate
-appropriate syntactic context.
+syntactic context.

 ## 12. InterpExpr and the Lazy Forward Reference